mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

 **Important:**

 * If you specify `exhibitor_storage_backend: zookeeper`, the bootstrap node is a permanent part of your cluster.
-With `exhibitor_storage_backend: zookeeper` the leader state and leader election of your Mesos masters is maintained in Exhibitor ZooKeeper on the bootstrap node.
+With `exhibitor_storage_backend: zookeeper`, the leader state and leader election of your Mesos masters is maintained in Exhibitor ZooKeeper on the bootstrap node.
 For more information, see the configuration parameter [documentation](/1.11/installing/ent/custom/configuration/configuration-parameters/).
 * The bootstrap node must be separate from your cluster nodes.

 ### <a name="setup-file"></a>DC/OS Configuration file